 - Complete all required fields on the application pages, denoted by the asterisk (*).

-- Use ‘mixed’ case when supplying proper name information.
-‘Mixed’ case refers to capitalizing the first letter of proper names.
+- Use title case when supplying proper name information.
+Title case refers to capitalizing the first letter of proper names.

 2. Application Fee

-Make check payable to: University of Massachusetts Lowell and send to The Office of Graduate Admissions, One University Avenue, Suite 110, Lowell, MA 01854.
+Please make check payable to: University of Massachusetts Lowell and send to:

 3. Statement of Purpose